JRowles447/go-weather-app/README.md

 ## TODO
 * Add Swagger Spec
 * Add functionality to identify location of user based on IP.
+* Auth?
+* Update Dockerfile base image for go 1.22 from 1.18
+* Improve testing
+* Workflow